Introduction

 But when you said, "I feel like dirt."

-I sensed something I could not see.
+I sensed a pain I couldn't see.

 Too late I learned you felt no good.